devinleonhart/blackbook/README.md

 ### Errors

-If an unexpted error occurs, the server will respond with a 500 Internal Server Error status code and no body.
+If an unexpected error occurs, the server will respond with a 500 Internal Server Error status code and no body.
 Otherwise, the response will have an `errors` field containing an array of the errors that occurred in response to the request.
 For example, the response to an unauthenticated request would look like this:

 ```
 {